 As discussed in Note 1, the warrants exercisable for the Company's Series F preferred stock were classified as a liability and were required to be measured at fair value.
 Therefore, such warrants were recorded at the full fair value with the Company's Series F preferred stock being recorded at the residual value at the time of issuance.
 At each reporting date prior to the Company's IPO, the warrants exercisable for the Company's Series F preferred stock were recorded to fair value which was charged to other income.
-For the years ended December 31, 2013 and 2012, the Company recorded expense of \$6.6 million and \$0.8 million, respectively, related to the valuation of the warrants.
-These amounts are stated as the fair value adjustments to warrant liability on the Consolidated Statements of Operations and Comprehensive Loss.
+For the year ended December 31, 2013, the Company recorded expense of \$6.6 million related to the valuation of the warrants.

+This amount is stated as a fair value adjustment to warrant liability on the Consolidated Statements of Operations and Comprehensive Loss.